ScreechItsMe/CSharpTaskApp/README.md

 # CSharpTaskApp
-Made my first "app", which is a task manager written in c#.
-Hope y'all will like it.
+I just made my first task manager that lets a user add,view tasks as well as properly exit the application.
+I hope y'all will like it or find it "bearable" enough.
+Enjoy!